 Women in Philanthropy

-Last week, I discussed Community Foundations in the Youngstown area.
-The Youngstown Foundation, Community Foundation of the Mahoning Valley, and the Wean Foundation, were mentioned.
-All are located in the local area and work diligently to serve the people in our area.
+The Youngstown Foundation, Community Foundation of the Mahoning Valley, and the Wean Foundation are Community Foundations within the Youngstown area.
+All are located locally and work diligently to serve the people in our area.
 We have two United Way’s in the area, one in Mahoning County and one in Trumbull.
 They, too, work extremely hard to support the communities they are located in.
 With the exception of the Youngstown and Mahoning County United Way, all are headed by women.
 This led me to think about women in philanthropy and the various roles they play.

 I started my search with an interesting article that I recommend reading, found on the website, NonProfit PRO.
 The article on the site was from August 29, 2019, “The Rise of Women in Philanthropy” by Nhu Te.
 She begins her article discussing how women are taking on leadership roles, “There is a rise in the role of women in the sector.”
 She notes that women are bringing their own leadership styles into their roles.
 Also, featured in this article are a number of successful women who give their input into the role of women in philanthropy.